-BEEN THERE: I paid a visit on October 2, 2008, during the final phase of construction.
+BEEN THERE, DONE THAT: I paid a visit on October 2, 2008, during the final phase of construction.
 On September 4, 2016, I saw the Nationals play the Mets, who won the game, 5-1.

 It was in February 2006 that the Mets announced plans to build a new stadium on the east side of Shea Stadium, and after some legal challenges to the project's tax-exempt status, public funding was approved during the summer.
 At first there was a proposal to have retractable roof, but that idea was abandoned as too costly.
 Construction began in November 2006, as the name of the ballpark was announced.
 Under the terms of a 20-year naming rights contract, Citibank will pay over $20 million per year.
 (In spite of criticism, the recent bailout of CitiGroup by the federal government will not void this contract.)
 The new stadium was completed on time, and the Mets played their first game in it on Monday April 13, 2009, losing to the San Diego Padres, 6-5.
 Attendance was 41,007.